 Many Anthurium growers claim that the flowering period lasts roughly three months, followed by another three months of only the vast leaves.

-It is important to note that due to its vast growth, you’ll need to transfer the plant to a larger plant every two-three years.
+Due to its vast growth, you’ll need to transfer the plant to a larger plant every two to three years.

 8. Blooming Habit